 - Direct transmission between the two devices is only considered. - 3D distance is computed between devices.
-You can use for example Google Earth pro or get the elevation from this site. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.
+You can get the elevation from this site. - PDR must be higher than 10% as computed for 100 packets. - Supporting live video and screen capture should be used to authenticate the record.